How to learn Software Application Testing

 - For visual testing, opt for a market leader like Percy.
 Visual testing verifies that the user interface (UI) appears correctly to all users.
 It checks that each element appears in the right shape, size, and position.
-It also checks that these elements appear and function perfectly in how multiple environments, screen sizes, OSes.
+It also checks that these elements appear and function perfectly in multiple environments, screen sizes, and OSes.

-- No matter how effective and expensive automation testing is, there are certain aspects of the software that must be tested manually.
+- No matter how compelling and expensive automation testing is, certain aspects of the software must be tested manually.
 Human judgment has no substitute.
-Once automation testing wraps up, human testers need to step in, manually check every feature as well as aesthetics so as to ensure that the site/app appeals to human users (which is the ultimate point).
+Once automation testing wraps up, human testers need to step in, and manually check every feature and aesthetics to ensure that the site/app appeals to human users (which is the ultimate point).

 Every application is unique in terms of features or specifications as they are developed to solve specific real-world problems.
 Application testing ensures that the developed application is robust and meets end-user requirements.

-Following are the fundamental steps involved in testing an application:
+The following are the fundamental steps involved in testing an application:

 - Create a test plan according to the application requirements